WICG/turtledove/FLEDGE.md

 While the browser ensures (using TLS) that information stored in a buyer's interest group and coming from a buyer's trusted bidding signals server comes from the buyer, information passed into `runAdAuction()` is not known to come from the seller unless the seller calls `runAdAuction()` from its own iframe.
 In a multi-seller auction it becomes impossible to have all sellers create the frame calling `runAdAuction()`.  `directFromSellerSignals` allows the browser to ensure the authenticity and integrity of information passed into an auction from the seller.

-##### 2.5.1 Using Subresource Bundles
+#### 2.5.1 Using Response Headers

-The optional `directFromSellerSignals` field can be used to pass signals to the auction, similar to `sellerSignals` and `perBuyerSignals`.
-The difference is that `directFromSellerSignals` are trusted to come from a seller because the content loads from a [subresource bundle](https://github.com/WICG/webpackage/blob/main/explainers/subresource-loading.md) loaded from a seller's origin.
-If present, `directFromSellerSignals` should be an HTTPS URL prefix using the seller's origin -- when combined with a browser-provided suffix (see details below), the resultant URL should be a resource in a subresource bundle that has been loaded by the current document, whose contents are of type `application/json`, with the following response headers: `Ad-Auction-Allowed: true` and `Ad-Auction-Only: true`.
+The optional `directFromSellerSignalsHeaderAdSlot` field can be used to coordinate passing signals into the auction, similar to `auctionSignals`, `sellerSignals` and `perBuyerSignals`.
+The difference is that signals coordinated by `directFromSellerSignalsHeaderAdSlot` are trusted to come from a seller because the content loads from an HTTP header served by the seller’s origin over HTTPS.
+We refer to signals passed in via this mechanism as directFromSellerSignals.
+DirectFromSellerSignals are passed via the `Ad-Auction-Signals` response header of some `fetch()` request or `iframe` navigation, together with the `directFromSellerSignalsHeaderAdSlot` field on `navigator.runAdAuction()`.

-The URL prefix should not have a query string (i.e. `?a=b&c=d`).
-Different calls to `navigator.runAdAuction()` on a page may use different prefixes -- for instance, to give different signals to different ad slots.
-The browser will append the following suffixes to the prefix:

-*   `?perBuyerSignals=[origin]`, where [origin] is one of the origins in `interestGroupBuyers` (encoded as a URL component): this corresponds to the `perBuyerSignals` for the buyer `origin`
-*   `?sellerSignals`: this corresponds to the `sellerSignals` only delivered to the seller
-*   `?auctionSignals`: this corresponds to `auctionSignals` delivered to the seller, and all buyers

-`runAdAuction()` will check all of the above URLs (`perBuyerSignals` for all buyers, `sellerSignals`, and `auctionSignals`) to see if they have been pre-registered as a subresource URL via `<script type="application/webbundle">` tags (note that signals may come from separate bundle files, but each bundle must be served from the seller's origin) -- it's possible to register only a subset of all possible signals.

-The signals will be passed as the parameter `directFromSellerSignals` on worklet functions.
-See [generateBid()](#32-on-device-bidding), [scoreAd()](#23-scoring-bids), [reportWin()](#52-buyer-reporting-on-render-and-ad-events), and [reportResult()](#51-seller-reporting-on-render).

-If the signals subresource download somehow fails for a given signal, null will be set on the corresponding field of the directFromSellerSignals object passed to worklet functions.
-Worklet scripts expecting signals can decide to score / bid / report anyways, or fail (i.e. throw an exception).

-As the name implies, subresource bundles are bundles of HTTPS subresources.
-These HTTPS subresources can contain various HTTPS response headers, including ones meant to enforce basic Web principles, e.g. CORS headers.
-To prevent bypassing these basic Web principles by loading the bundles directly with [fetch()](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) or [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) and ignoring the HTTPS headers within, the bundles should only be served when requested with the header `Sec-Fetch-Dest: webbundle`.
-To protect against cross-origin side channel attacks, like what CORB does, the browser requires the subresources from the bundle are served with the header `Ad-Auction-Only` which ensures they are only loaded via `directFromSellerSignals`.

-The bundle may be fetched using credentials like cookies, as described in the [subresource bundles explainer](https://github.com/WICG/webpackage/blob/main/explainers/subresource-loading.md#requests-mode-and-credentials-mode).

-`directFromSellerSignals` supports multiple sellers -- it may be set on the top-level auction, and on component auctions.

-Worklet processes follow Chrome's standard site-isolation policies.
-On Android, due to resource constraints, it's possible that a worklet may run in the same process as a renderer.

-###### CORS Required

-The origin of the frame that called `runAdAuction()` is not required to match the origin of `directFromSellerSignals`, so CORS is used when fetching `directFromSellerSignals`.
-This means subresources in the bundle should include the [Access-Control-Allow-Origin](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Origin) header to authorize the origin that calls `runAdAuction()` -- this should also be done on the bundle file itself.

-For the JSON response, only the `https` scheme is supported -- the `uuid-in-package` scheme isn't supported as that scheme doesn't support CORS.

-#### 2.5.2 Using Response Headers

-An alternative way to pass DirectFromSellerSignals without subresource bundles is via the `Ad-Auction-Signals` response header of some `fetch()` request or `iframe` navigation, together with the `directFromSellerSignalsHeaderAdSlot` field on `navigator.runAdAuction()`.

 To pass DirectFromSellerSignals using a [`fetch()`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) call made by some script on the page (including in a subframe), specify an extra option, `{adAuctionHeaders: true}`: